4.2 Administration and governance

 The Roma Coordination Council: The council is responsible for drawing up strategic lines, supervising their implementation and giving feedback on cohesion policies contributing to Roma inclusion.
 The council meets twice a year.
 It has 33 members: Minister of Interior, State Secretaries, representatives of civil society organisations, Roma minority self-governments, churches and leaders of Directorate-General for Equal Treatment and Hungarian Central Statistical Office.

 The 'Better Chances for Children' National Strategy Evaluation Committee: This committee is in charge of supervising the implementation of the Parliament Decision 47/2007 on 'Be Better for Children!'
 National Strategy 2007-2032 [47/2007.
 (V. 31.)
 OGY határozat a 'Legyen jobb a gyermekeknek!'
 Nemzeti Stratégiáról, 2007-2032] and the monitoring related processes.
 This Evaluation Committee gives recommendations, among others, regarding the social inclusion of disadvantaged students.
-It has 13 governmental (including the State Secretary for Welfare from the Ministry of Interior and delegate from the Hungarian Charity Service of the Order of Malta) and 13 civil members and they last met online, in February 2021.
+It has 13 governmental (including the State Secretary for Welfare from the Ministry of Interior and delegate from Hungarian Charity Service of the Order of Malta) and 13 civil members and they last met online, in November 2023.

 NGOs and religious organisations: These organisations perform diverse tasks linked to the area depending on the funding available.

 The Network of Christian Roma Colleges: In collaboration with the state, it provides special support to disadvantaged students in higher education.
 In 2011, there were four colleges in Hungary.
 In 2019, eleven colleges supported nearly 300 Roma students.
+(For more information on the colleges, see sub-chapter 4.5 Initiatives promoting social inclusion and raising awareness)

 Since 2011, the number of Roma students has steadily increased: in 10 years, the number of students has doubled.
 410 students have obtained a diploma by the end of the academic year 2019/2020 and 90% of them has got a job.